limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 The first word must contain the following:

-* "che"at the beginning; and
+* "che" at the beginning; and
-* one "b"as another "b"is used up in "baca"; or
+* one "b" as another "b" is used up in "baca"; or
 * one "m"; or
 * one "w"